-- Red and Green routes: The City will clear both sides of the street for any sidewalk adjacent to City property measuring more than 10 meters for sidewalks on hills, bridges, arterials, downtown streets, and collector streets.
+- Red and Purple Routes: The City will clear both sides of the street for any sidewalk adjacent to City property measuring more than 10 meters for sidewalks on hills, bridges, arterials, downtown streets, and collector streets.

 Sidewalk clearing is a shared responsibility:

 - Property owners are responsible to ensure sidewalks on their property which are adjacent to the roadway are cleared within 48 hours of snowfall.

 - Schools are required to clear sidewalks adjacent to school owned property.